stdlib-js/stdlib/docs/repl_text.md

 A few notes:

 * For `Object` return values having a defined structure (e.g., mathematical models), list each `Object` property as a separate return value and separate each property with an empty line.
-* Possible return value types are the same as for parameters.
+* Return value types are the same as for parameters.
 * All return value descriptions should end with a period.
 * If a `function` does not have return values, __omit__ this section.